harshpatel0/zoomboard/README.md

 ## Contributing

 Anyone with the expertise can fork this project and make their own additions if you'd like.
 Or fix my spaghetti code

+The code for loading UI was by Mahmoud Ahmad from YouTube in his series on how to make a download manager

 ## License